-31. Bullying, peer on peer abuse and harmful sexual behaviour
+31. Bullying, Child-on-child abuse and harmful sexual behaviour

-This school/college believes that all children have a right to attend school and learn in a safe environment.
+This school believes that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm, both from adults and other students in the school.